 The Disclosure section of each standard is not designed to require trade secret information.
 Therefore, the response to a disclosure shall not contain a statement similar to “will be shown to the Professional Team” unless a response to the disclosure has been provided and additional test results and documentation will be available for the Professional Team during the on-site review.

 If a standard or disclosure has multiple sections, respond to each section separately;

-All spreadsheets shall be created without explicit rounding or truncation of floating point values prior to generating the submission documentation;

 Graphs shall be accompanied by legends and labels for all elements:

 Individual elements shall be clearly distinguishable, whether presented in original or copy form;